Mercedes-Benz C-Class (W204): AMG P31 Development Package (2011–2015)

 In 2010, Mercedes-AMG introduced a new AMG P31 Development Package which included a power increase to 487 PS as compared to 457 PS for the standard model.
 Top speed was also increased to 280 km/h as a result.
-When equipped with this package, the C 63 AMG has a revised ECU and crankshaft, as well as rotating assembly components from M159 engine found in the SLS AMG.
+When equipped with this package, the C 63 AMG has a revised ECU and lightweight crankshaft, as well as rotating assembly components such as new rods and forged pistons from the M159 engine found in the SLS AMG.